 During the COVID-19 pandemic, delivering direct rent relief to California has been a top priority of mine.
 Through Congress' relief bill in December 2020, I helped secure $2.6 billion in rental assistance for the state, and through the American Rescue Plan Act, I helped secure $235 million in rental assistance for the City of Los Angeles.

 I introduced H.R.
-2169, the Rent Relief Act of 2019 with Senator Kamala Harris to help families earning stagnant wages while their rent increases.
+2169, the Rent Relief Act of 2022 to help families earning stagnant wages while their rent increases.
 This bill creates a refundable tax credit for families who earn up to $100,000 a year and spend 30 percent or more of their income on rent and utilities.
 This monthly benefit would help families in high-cost cities like Los Angeles and assist those living in government-subsidized housing.

 Opportunity Starts at Home Act